 In a separate large bowl, whisk together the remaining egg yolk, 1/3 cup milk, and the cocoa powder.

 Add 2-1/4 cups of vanilla batter to cocoa mixture and whisk until smooth.
 Whisk 2 tablespoons milk into the remaining vanilla batter.
 If your batter is too thick feel free to stir in a little bit of additional milk to either.

-Spoon 1/4 to 1/3 cup vanilla batter into center of each prepared pan.
-(I like wide stripes and used 1/3 cup most of the time.)
-Spoon an equal amount of chocolate batter into each center, directly on top of vanilla batter.
+Spoon 1/3 cup vanilla batter into the center of each prepared pan.
+Then, spoon 1/4 cup of the chocolate batter into the center of each vanilla circle.
 Repeat, always spooning batter into center of pan and occasionally tapping pan firmly on counter, until all batter is used (batters should appear as concentric rings).
 Watch the video at the above link.